Riparian Property Rights Vs Oyster Aquaculture

 VMRC and Oyster Farms in Virginia - How to get Oyster Leases and More

 The intersection of oyster leases and riparian property rights has been a common topic in Virginia over the last few years.
-The Virginia oyster industry is growing and profitable - although, like many industries, it has taken a hit due to coronavirus shutdowns.
+The Virginia oyster industry is growing and profitable but conflict results when oystermen seek to install their oyster farming equipment in waters adjoining residential waterfront property.
 Waterfront property owners pay a premium to live on the water.
 Oyster aquaculture, particularly "off the bottom" oyster aquaculture, is frequently opposed by waterfront property owners because it may infringe on riparian rights and decrease waterfront property values.

 Virginia Works to Promote the Oyster Farm Industry & Protect Waters